FabricMC/fabric-docs/develop/data-generation/item-models.md

 @[code lang=java transcludeWith=:::datagen-model:condition](@/reference/latest/src/client/java/com/example/docs/datagen/FabricDocsReferenceModelProvider.java)

-Lastly, we'll look into generating item models that change their visual based when a specific criteria is met; in this case, when the second parameter ``BooleanProperty`` is true.
+Next, we'll look into generating item models that change their visual based when a specific boolean is true; in this case, the second parameter ``BooleanProperty``.
 Here are some of them:

 | Property               | Description                                                                    |
 |------------------------|--------------------------------------------------------------------------------|